Datomic/mbrainz-sample/README.md

 #### From Java

-Fire up your favorite IDE, and configure it to use the following Java options when running:
+Fire up your favorite IDE, and configure it to use both the included [pom.xml](./pom.xml) and the following Java options when running:

 ```
 -Xmx2g -server